Rosenthal Kalabus & Therrian

 • Exercise your right to remain silent by advising the officers that you will not answer questions or provide a statement about your charges.

-• Exercise your right to legal counsel by asking to speak to a criminal defense attorney as soon as possible.
+• Exercise your right to legal counsel by asking to speak to an experienced criminal defense attorney as soon as possible.

 • Gather evidence that may help with your defense, such as information for witnesses with favorable testimony, copies of firearm licenses, or other proof of your lawful possession of a weapon.

-• Contact Rosenthal Kalabus & Therrian to discuss your charges and how we can help you build a compelling defense case.
+• Contact Rosenthal Kalabus & Therrian to discuss your charges and how our Addison gun crimes lawyer can help you build a compelling defense case.

-A criminal defense lawyer from Rosenthal Kalabus & Therrian can help you stand up for your rights and interests in the criminal justice system as you face prosecution for a firearms offense by:
+An gun crimes lawyer in Addison from Rosenthal Kalabus & Therrian can help you stand up for your rights and interests in the criminal justice system as you face prosecution for a firearms offense by:

 • Thoroughly investigating your charges to secure evidence for your defense